Skip to content

 Short answers, pulled from the story.

-The newspaper won the Pulitzer Prize for Breaking News Reporting in 2005.
-Editors covered Governor Jim McGreevey's resignation after he confessed to adultery with a male lover.
+The Star-Ledger won the Pulitzer Prize for Breaking News Reporting in 2005.
+The award recognized its comprehensive coverage of New Jersey Governor Jim McGreevey's resignation after he confessed to adultery with a male lover.